 What Rates Are Business Credit Card Issuers Offering?

 When you consider small business credit cards that offer premium rewards and benefits, you can expect to pay a higher interest rate.
-For example, thehas interest rates of APR, while the has rates of APR.
-As with consumer credit cards, the small business cards with fewer rewards and benefits will offer lower interest rates.
+For example, thehas interest rates of APR.

 Finally, keep in mind that nearly all credit cards now offer variable interest rates that can rise or fall with the Prime Rate.
 When the Federal Reserve Bank changes its monetary policy, almost all credit cards will adjust their interest rates to reflect the issuer’s new cost to borrow money.